 Whoop, whoop!
 Big celebration over here at Pumpjack & Piddlewick.
-We just opened our new shop ‘French Silk Scarf‘ on Etsy!
+We are celebrating our 4 year anniversary of our ‘French Silk Scarf‘ shop on Etsy!
 I’ll give you one guess what it sells.

-This past year we took time to review and reflect on our Pumpjack & Piddlewick shop.
-In determining what our loyal customer base wanted we began to focus on, what we like to call, Fab & Fun Finds from France.
-As part of this reflection, we began to see that there was a very interested, discerning clientele that was specifically looking for vintage silk scarves, and particularly French ones at that.
+Why a second and very focused shop?
+After reviewing and reflecting on our Pumpjack & Piddlewick shop, as we do each year, we began to see that there was a very specifically interested, discerning clientele that was looking for vintage silk scarves, and particularly French ones at that.

 The French Silk Scarf – 11 Reasons

 The quality of silk used in French scarves, particularly mid-century vintage, is exceptionally high.
-There is a thickness yet fluidness to them that is just beautiful.
+There is a thickness yet fluidness to that era that is just beautiful.
 The quality of the fabric is such that you can instantly recognise it for what it is, even without a label.

 It’s not just the quality of the silk, but the quality of the making as well.
 In particular during the 1950s and 60s, most scarves had a couture quality, even if they were not ‘designer’, which was especially seen in the hand rolled, hand sewn seam.
 This alone is a dead give away of a quality French silk scarf.

-What I have really noted is that so many of these quality French scarves are art pieces in their own rights.
-Take our image at the top of this post of an abstract painting of Paris, or the choice from our shop here to the right.
+What is truly noticeable is that so many of these quality French scarves are art pieces in their own right.
+Take our image at the top of this post of tartan poodles, truly unique.
 We have found French scarves that showcase most of the art movements of the century: expressionism, art nouveau, cubism, art deco, surrealism, abstract expressionism, contemporary modern and more.